At some point, you may need to make a big purchase from a merchant that does not accept credit cards or personal checks. What can you do?

 That’s why a common option is to pay with a cashier’s check.

 What is a cashier’s check?

-With a cashier’s check, the bank verifies that you have enough money to cover the amount of the check you have requested.
+With a cashier’s check, or an official bank check, the bank verifies that you have enough money to cover the amount of the check you have requested.
 That amount is then withdrawn from your account and deposited with the bank, which issues a check to the designated payee in the amount requested.

 Merchants accept cashier’s checks because unlike a check from a personal bank account, the cashier’s check is backed by the bank’s funds.
 That means the risk of the payment bouncing is virtually zero.

 “Using a cashier’s check is one of the most secure and useful ways to make a large purchase that cannot be made by a credit or debit card,” says Robert Stammers, director of investor education at CFA Institute.

 Advantages and disadvantages of a cashier’s check